fboender/lockdown/README.md

 * Not thoroughly tested yet.
 * Standalone bins built against GlibC v2.39, which is very recent.
 Binaries might not run everywhere.
+* Only linux support for now, but should (theoretically) be able to run under windows and macos